-All tests are based on chapter materials and are divided into several sections.
+Tests are based on unit material and are divided into several sections.
 They may include listening comprehension, reading comprehension, composition, grammar questions, vocabulary questions, transformations...
 Each section is presented with detailed instructions as well as the mark value and the weight.
-A few days before each test, your instructor will post the format of the test on D2L or send it through email to all students.
-In French 211, each test is worth 20% of the final mark, and dates are posted on the tentative schedule.
+A few days before each test, your Instructor will post the format of the test on D2L or send it through email to all students.
+In French 209, each test is worth 15% of the final mark, and dates are posted on the tentative schedule.